lilgast8/Startiflette/README.md

 ## Lazyloading

-A lazyloader `this.lazyloader = new STF.LazyLoader( this.$page, 'img-lazyload', 1 )` is already created by default for each page view.
+A lazyloader `this.lazyloader = new STF.LazyLoader( this.$page, this.imgToLazyloadClassName, this.lazyloadParentEl, 1, true )` is already created by default for each page view.
 You can manage or update it according to your needs in `AbstractPageView.js`.

-To create a new lazyloader use: `new STF.LazyLoader( $container, className, stackSize )`
+To create a new lazyloader use: `new STF.LazyLoader( $container, className, parentEl, stackSize, autoInit )`

 You need to add `data-lazyload="true"` on the image `<img>` tag you want to lazyload.
 By using it you prevent to add the image on the main loader when `LOADING_MODE = 'byPageDynamic'`.

+The lazyloader created by default need these following variables :

+* `imgToLazyloadClassName`: class name of images to lazyload, the default value is `img-lazyload`
+* `lazyloadParentEl`: selector of parent of images to lazyload, the default value is `null`

+You can custom these two variables where the lazyloader was created or in the class of your page.

+Once your image loaded, the `loaded` class name is added to the parent element defined in `lazyloadParentEl`.
+If `lazyloadParentEl === null`, nothing happens.

+Once all images loaded, the `onLazyloadCompleted` function is fired.
+You can do any actions you want in this function.